Reviews of The Hunger Games (2012) and related work

 Seen in 2017.

 Politics weren’t important at all in this first entry.
-The Hunger Games gets called a dystopia.
-I wonder about that.
+The Hunger Games gets called a dystopia, but I wonder about that.
 Previous dystopias through the years have been built around some idea of what is wrong and why it doesn’t get fixed.
-You get materialism in Lord of the World (1907), technology in The Machine Stops (1909), collectivism in We (1921), hopeless stratification in Brave New World (1932), collectivism in Anthem (1938/1946), fascism and drugs in Kallocain (1940), surveillance and the elimination of history in Nineteen Eighty-Four (1949), the automation of menial work in Player Piano (1952), simplicity in Fahrenheit 451 (1953), banality in Brazil (1985), misogyny and theocracy in The Handmaid’s Tale (1985), corporatism in Jennifer Government (2003) and so on.
+You get materialism in Lord of the World (1907), technology in The Machine Stops (1909), collectivism in We (1921), hopeless stratification in Brave New World (1932), collectivism in Anthem (1938/1946), fascism and drugs in Kallocain (1940), surveillance and the elimination of history in Nineteen Eighty-Four (1949), the automation of labour in Player Piano (1952), simplicity in Fahrenheit 451 (1953), banality and bureaucracy in Brazil (1985), misogyny and theocracy in The Handmaid’s Tale (1985), corporatism in Jennifer Government (2003) and so on.
 Most of those drivers are present in the background of The Hunger Games to some extent, but as a dystopia it is without any central driver.
 Likewise, as science fiction it is without any central or novel idea, but it doesn’t have the density or credibility of cyberpunk.